 A 2014 research by the Environmental Working Group of America states that oxybenzone is the most found in the chemical sunscreens in the U.S. Furthermore, the organization also warns that your skin can absorb it deeply and is more likely to get allergic reactions with it.

 Many dermatologists encourage to use of physical sunscreens that capture zinc oxide.
 Dr. David Herschthal, M.D., Professor of Dermatology at the University of Miami School of Medicine emphasizes that zinc oxide is a superb physical blocker we need for a wonderful broad-spectrum shield.

 It also delivers rejuvenating properties to dampen the pre-aging process due to UV rays from fruity juices of apple, grape and aloe.
-The product also tends to even out the skin tone as well as bring about the radiant surface with a lightweight, mineral coverage.
+The product also tends to even out the skin tone as well as bring about a radiant surface with a lightweight, mineral coverage.

 All of those enable you to pursue a youthful and healthy look.
-The sunscreen is preferable to normal, sensitive, dry and mature skins.
+The sunscreen is preferable for normal, sensitive, dry and mature skins.
 It has 4 shades to pick sheer, ivory, sand and tan.
 One more thing, because it’s a physical sunscreen, you have to reapply in the middle of the day before sun exposure.